Liz Anderson: Early career

-Later career
+Later career and death

 In 1971, Anderson moved to Epic Records, and released the four charting singles produced by then-son-in-law Glenn Sutton, which went no higher than the country top 60.
 One of those singles was a cover version of "I'll Never Fall in Love Again".
 In 1974, she released a Christmas single, the self-penned "Christopher the Christmas Seal", on the small Hobby Horse Records label.

 Anderson did not record again until she released a single for the Scorpion Records label in 1978 that did not chart.
 She continued to write, however, and one of her songs was a top-40 country success for Faron Young in 1977.
 In 1979, Lorrie Morgan had one of her first charted songs with an Anderson composition "Tell Me I'm Only Dreaming", which went to number 88 in 1979 and was one of the last charting songs written by Anderson.

 Her lone 1980s recording was the album My Last Rose for Tudor Records, which contained original material and covers of well-known songs.
 In the mid-1990s, Anderson started her own record company, Showboat Records.
 The Cowgirl Way was her first album in over a decade.
 She also recorded an album of Christmas songs and another one of children's songs, most of them written by her.
 In 2006, Lynn Anderson released an album for the label entitled Cowgirl, composed entirely of songs penned by her mother.

+Anderson died aged 84 years in Nashville on October 31, 2011.